Three Little Chickpeas

 The recipe uses simple ingredients, but please see the recipe card below for the full list and exact measurements.

-A glass of water, a bowl of limes, maple syrup, cilantro, spices, and cashews.
+A bowl of water, limes, maple syrup, cilantro, seasonings, and cashews on a table.

-Maple syrup - Adds just a touch of sweetness.
+Maple syrup - Adds a small amount of sweetness to balance the lime juice and fresh cilantro.
 Agave syrup can also be used.

-Ground cumin, garlic powder, and crushed red pepper flakes - Add to the dressing for more flavor.
-If you prefer no heat, leave out the crushed red pepper or add more for more heat.
+Seasonings - Ground cumin, garlic powder, and crushed red pepper flakes add extra flavor.
+Leave out the crushed red pepper for a mild dressing, or add more for extra heat.

 How to soak cashews

-The first step is to soak the cashews.
+1. The first step is to soak the cashews.
 Once the nuts have softened, add them and the remaining ingredients to a blender.
-Blend until you have a smooth creamy dressing.
-You may have to stop the blender and scrape down the sides as needed.
-It's that easy.
-If you prefer a thinner consistency, add a couple more tablespoons of water.

 Green cashew cilantro dressing blended in a blender.

-• If you prefer an even more cilantro flavor, add more cilantro.
+• If you want more cilantro flavor, add more cilantro leaves and tender stems.

 Storage